 About WA NDIS

-The WA NDIS supports eligible people with disability to create a plan and gain access to appropriate supports and services based on their needs and goals.
+The WA National Disability Insurance Scheme (WA NDIS) is the State Government’s model of the NDIS, and is run by the Disability Services Commission.
+It supports eligible people with disability to create a plan and gain access to appropriate supports and services based on their needs and goals.

 Eligible people in the Lower South West, the Cockburn-Kwinana area and in the local government areas of Armadale, Serpentine-Jarrahdale and Murray can take part in the WA NDIS.

 For more information about what the WA NDIS offers, see ‘What is the WA NDIS?’.